CamrynTidsworth/faq-accordion/README.md

 ### What I learned

 This was my first time using Javascript in a project.
-While I suspect that my code can be improved in several ways, I am happy that I was able to make the accordion work with Javascript.
+I'm happy that I was able to make the accordion work with Javascript.

 ```js
 let accordions = document.querySelectorAll('.accordion');